ingridscience

 Procedure

-What might affect the direction that roots grow?
+Investigate what influences the direction that roots grow.

 Put some beans in a jar at different angles to test which way the root and shoot grows each time: